 30 people from multiple households are able to meet outdoors, while six people (or two households) are able to meet indoors, including in private homes.
 Gatherings of over 30 people remain illegal.

 All other accommodations, like hotels, hostels, B&Bs and campsites with shared facilities can reopen for domestic trips and holidays.

 Large performances (such as theatre shows and concerts) and sporting events can begin to take place indoors, with a capacity of up to 1,000 people (or half-full, whichever is lower), and at outdoor venues with a capacity of up to 4,000 (or half-full, whichever is lower).
 In the largest outdoor venues, up to 10,000 people (or a quarter of the venue’s capacity, whichever is lower) can attend, if crowds can be spread out.

-Finally, no earlier than 21st June, the government will move into its last phase.
+Finally, no earlier than the 19th July, the government will move into its last phase.
 This final step will mean that:

 There will be no legal limits on social contact – outdoors, in private homes and in public indoor settings, such as restaurants.

 Remaining venues and businesses, such as nightclubs, can reopen and restrictions on large events and performances such as theatre shows can be lifted.

 With restrictions easing, many of us are raring to get out and socialise and explore once more.
 So to make sure our newfound freedom is as beneficial to everyone and everything as can be, we’ve put together some tips on how to look after people, businesses, animals and the environment and take responsibility for ourselves and our surroundings when on our travels.

 When out and about in England, follow the countryside code – respect everyone around you, protect the environment and enjoy the great outdoors.